kirenz/course-template/docs/project-description.md

 ### Logistics

-You will work on the project with your lab groups.
+You will work on the project with your team.

 The four primary deliverables for the final project are